 This course assumes confident programming ability in any language.

-This course will next run on Tuesdays and Fridays, 6pm-9pm, for four weeks starting Tuesday, 30 May 2017.
+This course will next run Mondays and Thursdays, 6pm-9pm, from 7-31 August.
 The total price is $1,800.Apply now Still have questions?
 Contact us.

 Bradfield’s Computer Networking course has changed the way I work.
 Before this course, I had a notion of what was going on “under the hood”, and knew enough important-sounding words to keep up with my co-workers when talk turned to networking.
 But now I feel much more confident reasoning about latency and throughput issues, discussing pros and cons of various protocols, and in fact, my general problem-solving and debugging skills seemed to have improved dramatically.
 I had an “aha moment” nearly every class.
 I highly recommend this course to all my friends who think networking is some big black box of magic.
 Understanding this stuff feels so good!

 Computers almost never operate in isolation any more.
 Understanding how and why they talk to each other has allowed me to write programs for the web much more confidently, and it will carry over to the next big networked platform as well.